mozilla/bedrock/docs/install.rst

 .. note::

-    As a convenience, there is a ``make preflight`` command which automatically brings your installed Python and NPM dependencies up to date and also fetches the latest DB containing the latest site content.
-This is a good thing to run after pulling latest changes from the ``main`` branch.
+    As a convenience, there is a ``make preflight`` command which calls some of the commands above to bring your installed Python and NPM dependencies up to date and also fetches the latest DB containing the latest site content.
+This is a good thing to run after pulling in latest changes from the ``main`` branch.

     IMPORTANT: if you do not want to replace your local DB with a fresher one, use ``make preflight -- --retain-db`` instead.

-    We also have a git hook that will alert you if ``make preflight`` needs to be run.
+    We also have an optional git hook that will alert you if ``make preflight`` needs to be run.
 You can install that with ``make install-custom-git-hooks``.

 .. _run-python-tests: